CascadianVR/mkv-x265-to-mp4-x264/README.md

 # mkv-x265-to-mp4-x264
 A simple Python script I made using ffmpeg to convert mkv x265 videos to web supported mp4 x264.
 Usually the provess would be simple converting form mkv to mp4.
 However, since the codec also needs to be switched since x265 is not supported on most browsers it's more work.
+Additionally, there are options for using subtitles and how many threads should be used.

 ## Install and Usage
 You will first need to install **ffmpeg** and make sure to setup the enviroment variable under PATH if it's not already.